 Moreover, different algorithms have been developed for different formulations.
 We refer interested readers to \cite{ZouXue2018a} for a nice overview of sparse PCA on both computational and theoretical results.

 Due to the simultaneous existence of the orthogonal constraint and the non-smooth term in \eqref{eq:sparsePCA}, it is quite challenging to develop fast algorithms to compute its solution.
-In \cite{ChMaSoZh2018a}, a Riemannian proximal gradient method called ManPG is proposed for this problem.
-In this paper we extend the fast iterative shrinkage-thresholding algorithm (FISTA, \cite{BecTeb2009fista}) to solve \eqref{eq:sparsePCA}.
-For ease of exposition, we consider the following more general nonconvex optimization problem:\footnote{It is often more convenient to use lowercase letters to denote matrices when presenting the problem, the algorithms as well as the theoretical results.} where $\mathcal{M} \subset \mathbb{R}^{n \times m}$ is a compact Riemannian submanifold, $f: \mathbb{R}^{n \times m} \rightarrow \mathbb{R}$ is $L$-continuously differentiable (may be nonconvex) and $g$ is continuous, convex, but may be nondifferentiable.
-Clearly, \eqref{eq:sparsePCA} is a special case of \eqref{eq:optimization} with $\mathcal{M}$ being the Stiefel manifold, defined by
+In the work of Chen \etal \cite{CMSZ2019}, a Riemannian proximal gradient method called ManPG is proposed for this problem.
+In this paper we extend the fast iterative shrinkage-thresholding algorithm (FISTA\cite{BecTeb2009fista}) to solve \eqref{eq:sparsePCA}.
+For ease of exposition, we consider the following more general nonconvex optimization problem:\footnote{It is often more convenient to use lowercase letters to denote matrices when presenting the problem, the algorithms as well as the theoretical results.}